Reimagining College Access: Frequently Asked Questions

 - Launching state and regional partnerships to pilot the use of performance assessment information in higher education admissions, placement, and advising.
-The initial pilot program involves a group of New England colleges and universities that are now accepting student performance assessment information in their admissions applications and via the Common App—an undergraduate college admission service.
-Participating institutions of higher education may also use performance assessment artifacts in making decisions around course placement and supports needed throughout college.
-Work is underway to expand the pilot to other regions.
+The initiative has launched two collaboratives—the RCA New England Collaborative and the RCA Colorado Collaborative.
+Participating institutions of higher education may use performance assessment information to inform admissions, course placement, and supports needed throughout college.
+Work is underway to expand to other regions.

 - Developing research-based criteria to allow colleges to evaluate the quality and rigor of schools’ performance assessment systems.
-This will signal to colleges that portfolios or performance tasks they examine have met a standard, just like Advanced Placement or International Baccalaureate courses and exams signal.
+This signals to colleges that portfolios they examine have met a standard, similar to Advanced Placement or International Baccalaureate courses and exams.

-- Developing best practices for high schools to describe in their school profiles their performance assessment systems, instructional practices, and work around equity and student access to high-quality learning.
-These profiles are part of the information used by colleges and universities in evaluating students.
+- Developing best practices for high schools to describe their performance assessment systems, instructional practices, and work around equity and student access to high-quality learning.
+This description is used in a school’s profile, which is part of the information used by colleges and universities in evaluating students.

 What is a performance assessment?

-Performance assessments typically take place over a long period of time and undergo a process of review and revision, thereby continuing the learning process and enabling students to improve their skills and understand course content as they work through the performance assessment process.
+Performance assessments typically take place over a long period of time and undergo a process of review and revision.
+This learning process enables students to improve their skills and deepen their understanding of course content as they work through the performance assessment process.

-Performance assessments are being adopted by schools serving a wide range of students and can be one tool to foster increased equity and inclusion in college admissions as they provide expanded opportunities for students to demonstrate their college readiness.
+Performance assessments provide expanded opportunities for students to demonstrate their college readiness.
+They are being adopted by schools serving a wide range of students and can be one tool to foster increased equity and inclusion in college admissions.

 Who is involved?